torproject/tor/doc/HACKING/tracing/EventsCircuit.md

 ### General Circuit (`circuit_t`)

-The following events are triggered for the base circuit object and thus apply to all type of circuits.
+The following events are triggered for the base circuit object and thus apply to all types of circuits.

   * `free`: A circuit object is freed that is memory is released and not usable anymore.
 After this event, no more events will be emitted for the